 While most cases settle out of court, your attorney should be prepared to take your case before a judge if negotiations fail.
 If there are complications involved in your vehicle collision case, it could affect your ability to file in a timely manner.
 A Florida car accident attorney will know how to navigate the legal complexities and ensure that you meet all the necessary deadlines.

 Possible Complications in Car Accident Cases

 Every car accident is different.
 There are many situations that can complicate the legal process.
 Florida welcomes large populations of tourists each year.
-Many of these drivers come from states that do not have no-fault insurance, potentially making the process more complicated.
-It is also possible that the out of town visitor is driving a rental car.
-In this case, they are held under Florida’s insurance laws.
+Many of these drivers come from states that do not have no-fault insurance, which can complicate the process.

 A car accident lawyer can help you sort out situations like these and provide you with sound legal guidance throughout the process.

 Due to Florida’s no-fault policy, it is not always necessary to determine fault.
-You can submit a PIP claim with your insurance provider, regardless of who was at fault for the accident.
-However, if we file a claim, we will need to determine fault.
+You can submit a PIP claim to your insurance provider, regardless of who was at fault for the accident.
+However, if we file a lawsuit, we will need to determine who was at fault.
 Florida is a pure comparative negligence state.
-This means that the amount you are compensated for will be reduced by your fault in the accident.
+This means that your compensation can be reduced based on your level of fault for the accident.

 - Medical records